Apostolique/MonoGameContinuousUpdate/README.md

 # MonoGameContinuousUpdate
-Updates redraws the game even during window resize or move events.
+Updates and redraws the game even during window resize or move events.